brillout/wildcard-api/docs/intro.template.md

 Wildcard is trivial to setup and its structureless nature is a good fit for prototyping.
 (Whereas the rigid structure of REST/GraphQL gets in the way of quickly evolving a prototype.)

-We explore Wildcard use cases in more depth at
+We explore use cases in more depth at
 [Custom vs Generic](/docs/custom-vs-generic.md).

 !INLINE ./snippets/faq-section-footer.md --hide-source-path

-### How does a Wildcard API compare to a GraphQL API / RESTful API?
+### How does Wildcard compare to GraphQL/RESTful?

-Comparing Wildcard with REST and GraphQL mostly boils down to comparing a custom API with a generic API.
+Comparing Wildcard with REST/GraphQL mostly boils down to comparing a custom API with a generic API, see
-See
 [Custom vs Generic](/docs/custom-vs-generic.md).

 !INLINE ./snippets/faq-section-footer.md --hide-source-path